Louisville, Mississippi

-Louisville (pronounced LEW-iss-vill) is a city in Winston County, Mississippi.
-The population was 6,631 at the 2010 census.
-It is the county seat of Winston County.
+Louisville (pronounced LEW-iss-vill) is a city in and the county seat of Winston County, Mississippi.
+The population was 6,072 at the 2020 census.

 History

 Like Winston County, Louisville is named for Louis Winston (1784–1824), a colonel in the militia, a prominent lawyer, and a judge of the Mississippi Supreme Court.
 In 1863 Union Colonel Benjamin Grierson marched 900 troops through Louisville during his raid through Mississippi.
 There was no fighting in Winston County.

 In 1927, a mob of 1,000 white men from Louisville, lynched two African-Americans, Jim and Mark Fox by wrapping them in barbed wire and setting them on fire.
 The Foxes were accused of killing Clarence Nichols, a white man who started a fight with them because they would not let him pass their Ford touring car in his Chevrolet.

 On April 28, 2014, Louisville was hit by an EF4 tornado, resulting in ten fatalities.